 If you have smaller hands and you're looking for a high end guitar, it doesn't get much better than this EVH Frankenstrat replica.
 No detail has gone unnoticed with this guitar, and you don't even need to be an EVH fan to appreciate that.

 We’ve been waiting to get our hands on one of these for a while here at KGR, so it was a real treat to finally get to play one.
 Of course, the relic’d finish is perfect in an imperfect way.
-Because they’re hand finished, each guitar is slightly different, but we loved this, and the finish on our test model was everything we hoped it would be.
+Because they’re hand-finished, each guitar is slightly different, but we loved this.
+The finish on our test model was everything we hoped it would be.
 Of course, the pickup selector is actually fake (more on that later), so we can’t comment on the feel, but the swell on the master volume knob was perfect.

 At just over 7lb this was one of the lightest guitars in the entire review.
-It felt phenomenal both when standing and when seated.
-It’s a full size guitar with a 25.5” scale, and 22 jumbo nickel frets.
-The nut width is a relatively slim 1.6875”, which felt great in the hand, and really encouraged fretboard exploration.
-The radius is a 12” – 16” compound, which we found to be a perfect middle ground for chords and solos.
+It felt phenomenal both standing and seated.
+It’s a full-size guitar with a 25.5” scale and 22 jumbo nickel frets.
+The nut width is a relatively slim 1.6875”, which felt great in the hand and really encouraged fretboard exploration.
+The radius is a 12″-16” compound, which we found to be a perfect middle ground for chords and solos.

-The neck profile is an ultra slim C shape, which had an ergonomic feel, filling up the palm of the hand while still allowing us to reach for chords and fly up and down the neck.
+The neck profile is an ultra-slim C shape, which had an ergonomic feel, filling up the palm of the hand while still allowing us to reach for chords and fly up and down the neck.
 The neck also had an oiled finish, which we found to be one of the nicest feeling necks on any guitar we’ve ever tested.
-The body is full sized, in a contoured Stratocaster style, which as many players know, is one of the most comfortable designs ever created.
+The body is full-sized, in a contoured Stratocaster style.
+As many players know, this is one of the most comfortable designs ever created.
 It’s made of basswood, which keeps weight down, while still providing great tonal benefits.

-Verdict: if you have smaller hands but you’re looking for a full featured guitar that will be comfortable, but not numb, the EVH Frankenstein Relic is the one for you.
+Verdict: If you have smaller hands and you’re looking for a full-featured guitar that will be comfortable, but not numb, the EVH Frankenstein Relic is the one for you.
 It has the true character of Van Halen’s original custom axe, and it’s perfectly suited to small hands with its slim, fast neck.
-We loved the screaming tones from the bridge mounted humbucker, and of course, the head turning design.
+We loved the screaming tones from the bridge-mounted humbucker, and of course the head-turning design.

 A superb entry level guitar with killer looks and top level comfort.